jeppebundsgaard/stavekontrolden/README.md

 # Stavekontrolden

+Development has moved to https://codeberg.org/jeppebundsgaard/stavekontrolden.
+Github is no longer safe in the hands of Microsoft.

 A frontend for creating and maintaing hunspell dictionaries.
 Stavekontrolden is a tool intended to support the development of the Danish spell checker dictionary and affix-description file to be used with hunspell in programs like LibreOffice, Firefox and many more.